Little Elm High School: 2021 protest incident

 On Friday, November 19, 2021, a walkout protest was held in response to a student claiming that she was sexually harassed by another student on a bus but was herself disciplined upon reporting the incident.
 Police were called to the scene when the students became disruptive and began making threats.
 In response to the increased disruption, officers used pepper spray and tasers on some students; four students were arrested for assaulting the police officers.
 The school district proceeded to host a "listening session" with parents and students to hear their concerns.

-Demographics and statistics

-The school is composed of 53% male, 47% female, with a 61% minority enrollment.
-48% of students participate in the free or reduced lunch program.